It was a testament to either Giles’ character or his unusually dense skull that he simply chuckled before walking off.

 Wolfram’s eyebrows drew together.
 He did not know how to answer.
 He had never looked deeply at this area or asked the questions that he should have when he had had the time.
 He nearly struck the ground with his cane in frustration but restrained himself.

 “I’d like to know what these other ten spots correspond to.
-We are not looking for objects, but it appears remnants.
+It would appear that we are not looking for objects, but remnants.
 If this area and the stone lion comprise two spokes of a wheel, work with the lions to redraw the parameters of a search.
 Direct them away from any points of interest that may be in town.
 They can look for those at nightfall.”

 The lions descended on Giles, sniffing at the man’s hands and the papers.
 They were eager to do their master’s bidding.

-The Count himself looked displeased.
-He turned his back upon them and walked back to the road, uncertain and anxious.
+But the Count did not share their enthusiasm.
+His mouth twisted as he turned his back upon them and walked back to the road, uncertain and anxious.

 His steps took him back to the bridge, the same one his grandfather had greeted him from years ago.
 As he stood at the base of the guardian statue, he dragged his eyes up to look up at the lion, staring south.